A supermartingale approach to Gaussian process based sequential design of experiments: Preliminaries: Gaussian processes and sequential design

 \subsection{Conditioning on finitely many observations}

-It is well known that Gaussian processes remain Gaussian under conditioning with respect to pointwise evaluations, or more generally linear combination of pointwise evaluations, possibly corrupted by independent additive Gaussian noise.
+It is well known that Gaussian processes remain Gaussian under conditioning with respect to pointwise evaluations, or more generally linear combinations of pointwise evaluations, possibly corrupted by independent additive Gaussian noise (explicit expressions of the conditional mean and covariance functions are recalled in Appendix~\ref{app:conditioning}).
 In the language of nonparametric Bayesian statistics (see Remark~\ref{rem:Bayes-interp}), Gaussian process priors are \emph{conjugate} with respect to this sampling model.
 The following result formalizes this fact in the framework of Gaussian measures on~$\Sset$, and states that the conjugation property still holds when the observations are made according to a sequential design.

 \begin{proposition} For all $n \ge 1$, there exists a measurable mapping